Khoo Oon Teik

-Khoo Oon Teik (邱恩德 (Qiū Ēndé, Khu Un-tek); 30 March 1921 – 5 March 2012) was a Singaporean nephrologist and founder of National Kidney Foundation.
+Khoo Oon Teik (Note: Chinese: see Chinese name and romanisations) (30 March 1921 – 5 March 2012) was a Singaporean nephrologist and founder of National Kidney Foundation.

 Early life and education

-On 30 March 1921, Khoo was born in Penang to a Chinese family, and was the second eldest among his nine siblings.
+On 30 March 1921, Khoo Oon Teik was born in Penang to a Chinese family, and was the second eldest among his nine siblings.
 His father, Reverend Khoo Cheng Hoe, was a pastor of the Chinese Methodist Church at Madras Lane, Penang, and his mother, Kwan Chin Poh, was studying at the Eveland Seminary in Singapore before marriage in March 1919.

 Khoo enrolled in the Anglo-Chinese School, Penang, and graduated with a Senior Cambridge in 1937.
 He was awarded a scholarship to study medicine at the King Edward VII College of Medicine (KECM).
 His studies were disrupted by the Japanese occupation of Singapore, and he was appointed as a section leader of the Medical Auxiliary Service, organising medical students and staff of the college to render medical assistance to the injured.

 In 1942, Khoo served as a laboratory assistant in the Mental Hospital, and in 1944, he was sent to work on the Burma Railway.
 After the war ended, Khoo resumed his studies and graduated with a Licentiate in Medicine and Surgery in 1946.

 In October 1951, Khoo left for United Kingdom to further his studies in medicine, specifically on dermatology, neurology, and chest-related diseases.
 On 19 December 1952, Khoo graduated from the University of Malaya with a Doctor of Medicine.